univention/univention-corporate-server/doc/app-center/presentation.rst

 Contact
 -------

-For the users it is important to know who is the producer of the app.
+For the users it's important to know who is the producer of the app.
 For this purpose there is the *Responsibility: Contact information* section on the :guilabel:`Presentation` tab in the App Provider Portal.
 Please provide product contact information like an email address and a website